chengweialan/chengweialan.github.io/_pages/about.md

 # 😊 About Me

 I am a fourth-year student at the College of Engineering, Peking University, set to graduate with a dual degree in Robotics Engineering and Mechanics.
-My interests are broad and diverse, and I enjoy connecting with people from all walks of life.
+My interests are broad and diverse, and I enjoy communicating with people from all walks of life.
 As a dedicated football enthusiast, I find joy both in playing the sport and in discussing it with others.
 I’m always open to academic conversations and welcome any opportunity for discussions or collaborations with like-minded individuals.

 I am particularly passionate about applying machine learning methods to elevate robotic capabilities in navigation, perception, and reconstruction tasks.
 So far, I have contributed to three research projects in these fields, and I look forward to deepening my expertise and broadening my impact in the years to come.